 I made some inquiries afterwards about this volcano island.
 The last major eruption of the Sangeang was in 2014, according to Wikipedia, and it even disrupted air traffic in Australia! 🌋 😱

 Gili Banta and Komodo West: manta rays and current

 We start with the Tanduk Rusa site, where we stay on a shallow underwater promontory, a dozen meters below the surface, protected from the furious currents around.
-This spot is a "cleaning station" where the beautiful and harmless manta rays come to hover over the coral potatoes, in order to get rid of their parasites and dead skin by small fish, the cleaners.
+This spot is a "cleaning station" where the beautiful and harmless manta rays come to hover over the coral potatoes, in order to get rid of their parasites and dead skin by small fish, the cleaner wrasses.

-I let you discover this on video:
+I let you discover this in the video:

 I have already done two dive cruises in Komodo (in 2016 and in 2011), I am excited to explore new sites, starting to dive from Sumbawa.
 This western zone of the maritime park does not always appear on the classic cruises routes, which, for the most part, crisscross the waters east side, between Komodo and Rinca, where are concentrated many famous spots.

 Besides Gili Banta, where we saw the mantas, and which offers many other sites, one of those who impressed me the most is Buffalo Wall (Dinding Kerbau)at the foot of an isolated rocky island in the middle of the waves off Komodo, south of Gili Banta.

 Underwater, magnificent walls covered with brightly colored corals, with a mixture of ascending and descending currents a little surprising.
 It is only once on the spot that one can evaluate if it is possible to dive there or not, even to postpone the immersion to later or another day, according to the conditions ...

 Sangeang: small treasures on volcanic black sand